World’s richest billionaires lost $200bn in single day after Trump tariffs

 Carlos Slim was one of few to see his net worth rise - but Elon Musk, Mark Zuckerberg and others saw billions wiped off their wealth

-The richest people on the planet lost more than a combined $200bn in a single day on Thursday, after stock markets cratered in response to tariffs slapped on imports to the US by Donald Trump.
+The richest people in the world lost more than a combined $200bn on Thursday when stock markets cratered in response to tariffs slapped on imports to the US by Donald Trump.

-Just over a month ago, a gradual downturn in the stock market meant that 10 tech-focused American billionaires had lost a similar value across the course of 2025 - but this time, a far sharper shock wiped out that amount in one trading session.
+Just over a month ago, a gradual downturn in the stock market meant that 10 tech-focused US billionaires had lost a similar value across the course of 2025 – but this time, a sharper shock wiped out that sum in one trading session.

-Thursday’s dive in global stock markets, however, took a fair amount of shine off many on the list though, with their combined wealth dropping by a full $208bn (£160bn) by the end of the day, with an average decline of more than three per cent apiece, Bloomberg said.
+However, Thursday’s global stock markets fall saw the group’s combined wealth drop by $208bn, with an average decline of more than 3 per cent apiece, Bloomberg said.

-Topping the list was Mark Zuckerberg, the founder of Facebook - now Meta - after shares in the social media company lost nine per cent on Thursday.
-That equated to a drop of $17.9bn (£13.8bn) in his wealth, though he remains in third place on the BBI overall with a still-astronomical $189bn (£145bn) net worth.
+Topping the list was Meta CEO Mark Zuckerberg after the share price of the social media company plunged by 9 per cent.
+It equated to a drop of $17.9bn in his wealth, though he remains in third place on the BBI with a net worth of $189bn.

-With Amazon and Tesla suffering similarly large drops, their respective owners Jeff Bezos and Elon Musk both saw double-figure billions disappear, with $15.9bn and $11bn respectively.
-Musk’s wealth has now dropped by $110bn in 2025, Bloomberg noted.
+Amazon owner Jeff Bezos and Tesla owner Elon Musk saw $15.9bn and $11bn wiped from their fortunes respectively.
+Musk’s wealth has now dropped by $110bn this year, Bloomberg noted.

-It wasn’t just American-listed companies which dropped in value, however, so the wealth evaporation was very much a worldwide event.

-German Toby Lutke, Frenchman Bernard Arnault and Taiwanese businessman Zhang Congyuan were all listed for notable falls in wealth, with their corporations - Shopify, LVMH and Huali Industrial respectively - suffering in the stock market plunge.
-The biggest-affected of that trio was Arnault, losing $6bn of his fortune.
+German Tobias Lutke (Shopify), Frenchman Bernard Arnault ( LVMH) and Taiwanese Zhang Congyuan (Huali Industrial) all took a beating in the stock market plunge.
+Arnault ended the day $6bn poorer.

-Within the 10 richest people on the planet, the person who lost the least on Thursday was Microsoft founder Bill Gates, who was down $291m on the day.
-Nobody else in the top 10 lost less than $2bn.
+Microsoft founder Bill Gates had the best day among the world’s 10 richest people.
+His fortune dropped $291m.
+The rest of the top 10 all lost at least $2bn.

-Further down the list, Carlos Slim - 18th in the BBI with an $85bn fortune - was the first person noted as increasing his net wealth on Thursday.
+Mexico’s richest man Carlos Slim – 18th on the BBI with an $85bn fortune – bucked the trend and actually increased his wealth on Thursday.

-With stocks down again on Friday as investors and businesses further digest the tariffs and possible responses, further losses can be expected for the world’s most wealthy.
+With stocks down again on Friday as investors and businesses further digest the tariffs, the world’s wealthiest can expect further losses in the days ahead.

 Join our commenting forum